0xb0mb3r/PlexBot/README.md

 npm install
 ```

+### 3. Set Up WhatsApp Authentication with Venom Bot
+The first time you start the bot, Venom Bot will prompt you to authenticate via WhatsApp Web.
+A QR code will be displayed in the terminal.
+Scan this QR code using your WhatsApp account.

+Venom Bot will store the session data in the `tokens` folder for future use.

-### 3. Log In with WhatsApp
+### 4. Log In to StreamBoy Dashboard
-Run the login script to set up your session:
+Run the login script to log in to the StreamBoy TV dashboard:
 ```bash
 node login.js
 ```

 - This opens a browser in non-headless mode.
-Log in to WhatsApp manually.
-- Make sure to select "Remember Me" so your session persists.
+Log in manually with your credentials and ensure you select the "Remember Me" option.
-- A `user_data` folder will be created to store your session data.
+- A `user_data` folder will be created to store your session data for the dashboard.

-### 4. Configure the Group Chat IDs
+### 5. Configure the Group Chat IDs
 Use the bot’s logging feature to identify the group chat IDs.
 Any messages sent to group chats will be logged in `messages.log` in the following format:
 ```
 GROUP_ID | GROUP_NAME | MESSAGE